 Considering staining a project with Briarsmoke?
 Did you know that Briarsmoke looks different on every wood species?
-That should be a big factor before you buy the stain or wood.
+That should be a big factor before you buy the wood stain or wood.

 Here is everything you need to know about it, before making the purchase.

 Briarsmoke is a premium wood stain by Varathane, a sub-brand of Rustoleum.
 It is an oil based wood finish.
 You can use it on hardwood floors or wood furniture or DIY projects.